Aydin-ab/ray-aydin/doc/source/rllib/rllib-env.rst

     When using logging within an environment, the configuration must be done inside the environment (running within Ray workers).
-Pre-Ray logging configurations will be ignored.
+Pre-Ray logging configurations are ignored.
 Use the following code to connect to Ray's logging instance:

     .. testcode::